 I’ve known many disabled people who have consistently proven they really have no disabilities at all, but simply a different way of doing things.
-Our recent quest (via Kickstarter) to raise funds so my blind husband’s movie – an independent thriller – could be completed in post, caused the cycle of disbelief to start all over again.
+When we’d launched a Kickstarter campaign to raise funds so my blind husband’s movie – an independent thriller – could be completed in post, caused the cycle of disbelief started all over again.

 When I’m met with naysaying about Joe’s own efforts to direct a feature film, I’m utterly confused.
 I’m not talking about comments like, “Wow, I can’t imagine how he did that!”, but rather advice that he should stop trying to chase the abilities he’s lost, and move onto something else.

 No, I’m not stretching the truth here.
 And it makes me wonder why it’s so unbelievable that he could have written a movie script, built the set and directed from start to finish.

 I share with you the following – a video that spotlights Joe himself.
 Here, you’ll see that he used power tools to build the set and worked directly with the cameraman to get the shots he wanted.
 A little swordfighting is thrown in (not staged, either – he’s actually dueling a seasoned competitor in a packed room) just for kicks, as well as testimony by some of the actors.

 So, give it a watch, then tell me… is it really impossible for the blind to accomplish the same things as the sighted?
 Why are stories of people in wheelchairs playing basketball extraordinary, but the blind working in a “visual” field perceived as an impossibility?